BlenderCharacters/3_Cube_Dude/README.md

 ### 26 Re-Rigging The Model
 + Re link the mesh to the armature

+### 27 Extra Control Bones
++ A main placement control bones
++ Parenting of the IK and pole bones
++ Possible re-parenting of the leg and arm chains

 ### 99 New Ideas Below
 //// Lecture Plan////